 When choosing the best fertilizer, it’s necessary to take into consideration its needs for its proper growth.
 These needs are most often nitrogen, phosphorus, and potassium.
 The best fertilizing product for lawns must contain three of those nutrients that are indicated in soil tests.

 The fertilization package has three numbers on the label 16-4-8.
 The numbers known in the fertilizer analysis represent the percentage per gram based on phosphatidic acid in the fertilizer.
 Many soils already contain phosphorus and potassium.

 How much fertilizer to apply?

 Once we know what the soil lacks, then we must decide which types of fertilizers we should use for our grass type.
 Most people have no idea about the size of their yard when they purchase fertilizers.
-Generally this causes errors in application and inconsistent results.
+Generally, this causes errors in the application and inconsistent results.

 When items should typically be used within 1000 feet of grass area.
 How do we know how big our yard is?
-In rectangular sections, multiply the length and width into square feet.
+In rectangular sections, multiply the length and width by square feet.